-Google AdWords is one of the best opportunities available to apartment marketers looking to generate high-quality, cost-efficient leads online.
-Time after time we have seen apartment communities use AdWords to boost their profile online, generate high-quality traffic to their website, and ultimately to produce new leases for their community.
+Google Ads, formerly Google AdWords, is one of the best opportunities available to apartment marketers looking to generate high-quality, cost-efficient leads online.
+Time after time we have seen apartment communities use Ads to boost their profile online, generate high-quality traffic to their website, and ultimately to produce new leases for their community.

 Set up defensive campaigns targeting branded keywords.

-The first thing you need to do is set up campaigns that defend your branded keywords--keywords that include your community's name in them.
-So if you are Sunny Ridge Apartments in Orlando FL, you want to set up ads targeting keywords like "sunny ridge apartments," or "sunny ridge apartments in orlando fl."
+The first thing you need to do is set up campaigns that defend your branded keywords—keywords that include your community's name in them.
+If you are Sunny Ridge Apartments in Orlando FL, you want to set up ads targeting keywords like "sunny ridge apartments," or "sunny ridge apartments in orlando fl."